 Late payment fee: A non-refundable fee is applied to any account not paid in full after this date.

 Late registration and program changes (ONLY dropping classes or withdrawing from program permitted).

-Vancouver graduation.
+National Indigenous Peoples Day.
+Campus closed.
 No classes scheduled.

-Last day to apply for August 2020 graduation.
+Last day to apply for August 2021 graduation.
 Students must apply online at NYITConnect.